Excel VBA Activate Sheet

 Sub Activate_Example2() Sheets("Sales 2016").Activate End Sub

-Worksheets can access only Worksheets Object and cannot access “Chart” sheets.
-If you use the Sheets object, we can access all the sheets in the workbook.
+Worksheets can access only worksheets object and cannot access “Chart” sheets.
+However, if we use the Sheets object, we can access all the sheets in the workbook.

 Example #3 – Activate Sheet from Another Workbook

-Like how we need to mention the sheet name to activate the particular sheet, similar in case of activating the sheet from another workbook requires the “Workbook” name also.
+Like how we need to mention the sheet name to activate the particular sheet, activating the sheet from another workbook also requires the “Workbook” name.

 Code: